Aleph-Alpha/std/docs/v1/mariadb.md

 - Transaction support with automatic rollback on errors
 - Schema migration tools
 - Row scanning utilities
-- Basic CRUD operations with thread safety
+- Basic CRUD operations
 - Query builder for complex queries

+### Concurrency model

+The active \`\*gorm.DB\` connection pointer is stored in an \`atomic.Pointer\`.
+Calls that need a DB snapshot simply load the pointer and run the operation without holding any package\-level locks.
+Reconnection swaps the pointer atomically.

 Basic Usage: